Opossums kill thousands of ticks each week, inhibiting the spread of Lyme Disease to humans.

 Some data indicate opossums eat thousands of deer ticks per season, reducing the number that can go on to spread Lyme Disease to humans.

-How much of an impact opossums' eating ticks has on Lyme Disease infection rates.
+How much of an impact opossums' eating ticks has on Lyme Disease infection rates is indeterminate.

-On 18 March 2016, an image of an opossum was uploaded to Imgur with overlaid text stating that:
+On 18 March 2016, an image of an opossum was uploaded to Imgur with overlaid text reading as follows;

 Given the frequently absurd nature of “amazing facts” memes, many viewers were rightly skeptical of the claim attached to that photograph.
 The image provided no citations to substantiate the information it presented, and the notion that opossums were a possible tool in the epidemiological battle against Lyme disease seemed implausible to some.